-Genymotion Desktop comes with a Graphical User Interface (launchpad) that allows configuring, launching, and managing Virtual Devices.
+Genymotion Desktop includes a Graphical User Interface (launchpad) that allows you to configure, launch, and manage your Virtual Devices.

 Managing virtual devices

-Your installed Android virtual devices are displayed in the Genymotion Desktop launchpad dashboard.
+Your installed Android virtual devices appear in the Genymotion Desktop launchpad dashboard.

 Start a virtual device

-Quick boot is only available with QEMU hypervisor.
-Quick boot is not supported on Windows systems yet.
+> Warning: Quick boot is only available with QEMU hypervisor and it is not supported on Windows systems yet.

 You can quick boot a virtual device using one of the following methods: